Solution provider takeaway: Solution providers looking to guide customers through decommissioning hardware need

 When decommissioning storage hardware, your customers must avoid any potential exposure of legacy data.
 The consequences of not doing so are severe: Directors can be held personally liable, and companies risk a damaged public image, plus a financial wallop from mandatory disclosure and damage control.

 With a lot at stake, both public and private organizations are looking to solution providers for guidance in the development of responsible hardware lifecycle management.
 Despite its apparent simplicity, the practice and technologies associated with drive sanitization may not guarantee the absolute elimination of legacy data.
-You may be among those solution providers who aren't
+You may be among those solution providers who aren't eager to take on this work for fear that poor guidance or fallible technology will expose you to all kinds of liability.

 To deliver effective hardware decommissioning solutions, you need a solid understanding of the capabilities, limitations and operation of hard drive technology, the ability to identify reliable and applicable guidance, and the knowledge to evaluate suitable sanitization practices and technologies.
 Complicating this process is the fact that any attempt to research recognized sanitization standards or practice will expose you to a dizzying volume of guidance available from government, academic or vendor sources, with much of this guidance outdated, biased or inaccurate.